Bitcoin scalability: Additional systems

 In January 2018 Blockstream launched a payment processing system for web retailers called "Lightning Charge", noted that lightning was live on mainnet with 200 nodes operating as of 27 January 2018 and advised it should still be considered "in testing".
+The Liquid Network is a sidechain that Blockstream developed which is built on top of Bitcoin.
+It processes blocks every minute instead of every 10 minutes.